danielhalasz/danielhalasz/README.md

 ## 📚 Study Roadmap

-AWS, Azure, GCP, Astro, data structures & algorithms, Next, Playwright, Puppeteer, P5.js
+Docker, AWS, Azure, GCP, Next, Playwright, Puppeteer, P5.js, PixiJS

 <!--
 **danielhalasz/danielhalasz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.